EnvisioningSenecaVillage/EnvisioningSenecaVillage.github.io/pages/references.md

 Linn, Meredith, Nan A. Rothschild, and Diana di Zerega Wall. *In Press*  “Landscape, Self-Sufficiency, and Health in Seneca Village.”
 In *Revealing Communities: The Archaeology of Free African Americans in the Nineteenth Century*, edited by Meredith B. Linn.
 New York, NY: Bard Graduate Center.

-Lobel, Cindy R.
-2014	Urban Appetites: Food & Culture in Nineteenth-Century New York.
-Chicago.
+Lobel, Cindy R. 2014. *Urban Appetites: Food & Culture in Nineteenth-Century New York.* Chicago.
 IL: University of Chicago Press.

-Manevitz, Alexander
-2021	“’A Great Injustice’: Urban Capitalism and the Limits of Freedom in Nineteenth-Century New York City” Journal of Urban History 48(6):1365–1382.
+Manevitz, Alexander.
+2021. “’A Great Injustice’: Urban Capitalism and the Limits of Freedom in Nineteenth-Century New York City.” *Journal of Urban History* 48(6):1365–1382.

-Mapping the African American Past (MAAP)
-2024	Columbia Teachers College, Columbia Center for New Media and Learning, and Creative Curriculum Initiatives. https://maap.columbia.edu/index.html.
+[*Mapping the African American Past (MAAP)*](https://maap.columbia.edu/index.html).
+2024.
+Columbia Teachers College, Columbia Center for New Media and Learning, and Creative Curriculum Initiatives.
 Accessed May 3, 2024.

-Mathew, William
-1855 	Affidavit of Petition (letter).
+Mathew, William.
+1855.
+Affidavit of Petition (letter).
 Collection of the New York City Municipal Archives, Bureau of Old Records, New York, NY.

-McAlester, Virginia and Lee McAlester
-1984	A Field Guide to American Houses.
-1991 reprint.
+McAlester, Virginia and Lee McAlester.
+1984. *A Field Guide to American Houses.* 1991 reprint.
 New York, NY: Alfred A. Knopf.

-McCabe, James D.
-1872	Lights and Shadows of New York Life; Or, the Sights and Sensations of a Great City.
+McCabe, James D. 1872.
+Lights and Shadows of New York Life; Or, the Sights and Sensations of a Great City.
 Philadelphia, PA: National Publishing Company.
 Available from Project Gutenberg. https://www.gutenberg.org/files/19642/19642-h/19642-h.htm.
 Accessed May 4, 2024.

 McKnight, Justine
 2014	"Observations.
 Three flotation- recovered samples from Seneca Village."
 Report.
 Institute for the Exploration of Seneca Village History, New York, NY.